 \subsubsection{Acquiring a node}

-If $C_t$ acquires a single node in the limit $C_0$, then as a limit of weighted orbits, one obtains the weighted orbit $\P C_{0}$ along with one other weighted orbit, $\P O_{C_{BN}}$, which occurs with multiplicity 2.
-The curve $C_{BN}$ is a nodal cubic union a $(d-3)$-fold line tangent to a branch of the node.
+If $C_t$ acquires a single node in the limit $C_0$, then as a limit of weighted orbits, one obtains the obvious weighted orbit $\P \Orb(C_{0})$ along with one other weighted orbit, $\P \Orb(C_{BN})$, which occurs with multiplicity 2.
+The curve $C_{BN}$ is the union of a nodal cubic with one of its two tangent lines (branches) at the node, the line taken with multiplicity $(d-3)$.